CP-Violation with Neutrino Disappearance Alone: Estimated experimental sensitivities

 We also checked the precision with which $\cos\delta$ can be determined.
 The $1\sigma$ uncertainty is essentially independent of the true value and is $0.63$ and $0.51$ given external information at the level associated with 6 years of JUNO and perfect knowledge, respectively.

-One could also consider $\nu_\mu$ disappearance with atmospheric neutrinos at HK \cite{Hyper-Kamiokande:2018ofw}, IceCube \cite{IceCubeCollaboration:2023wtb}, KM3NeT \cite{KM3Net:2016zxf}, or JUNO \cite{JUNO:2021tll,Suliga:2023pve}.
-The expected precision in the standard disappearance oscillation parameters ($\Delta m^2_{31}$ and $\sin^22\theta_{23}$) is expected to be much better in the upcoming long-baseline accelerator-based experiments than in the atmospheric experiments.
+One could also consider $\nu_\mu$ disappearance with atmospheric neutrinos at HK \cite{Hyper-Kamiokande:2018ofw}, IceCube \cite{IceCubeCollaboration:2023wtb}, KM3NeT \cite{KM3Net:2016zxf}, or JUNO \cite{JUNO:2021tll,Suliga:2023pve}, however the expected sensitivity is likely less than that presented here and depends strongly on systematics, see e.g.~\cite{Arguelles:2022hrt} for a discussion including both disappearance and appearance in atmospherics.
 Nonetheless, due to the different systematics and timelines it may be useful to consider a fit including atmospheric neutrinos alongside state-of-the-art $\nu_e$ disappearance measurements.

-In principle one could probe $\cos\delta$ with existing disappearance data.
+In principle, one could probe $\cos\delta$ with existing disappearance data.
 The current status of the data is that the best $\nu_\mu$ disappearance measurements come from NOvA \cite{NOvA:2021nfi} and T2K \cite{T2K:2023smv} and the best $\nu_e$ disappearance measurements come from Daya Bay \cite{DayaBay:2018yms} and KamLAND \cite{KamLAND:2013rgu}.
-The $\nu_e$ disappearance data is described by the ``current'' curves in figs.~\ref{fig:Delta_cosdelta_individual}, \ref{fig:mcdonalds}, and \ref{fig:mcdonalds hk} which show that even DUNE or HK can only provide at most $\sim1.4\sigma$ sensitivity to $\cos\delta$; with existing NOvA and T2K data there would not be any significant $\cos\delta$ information at all.
+The $\nu_e$ disappearance data is described by the ``current'' curves in fig.~\ref{fig:Delta_cosdelta_individual} as well as those in the appendix which show that even DUNE or HK can only provide at most $\sim1.4\sigma$ sensitivity to $\cos\delta$; with existing NOvA and T2K data there would not be any significant $\cos\delta$ information at all.